 Queenstown measles update

-There have been no further confirmed measles cases in Queenstown today.
-The total number of confirmed cases remains at 20.
-Of the 20 total cases, 19 are local residents.
+Two more measles case were confirmed in Queenstown over the past 48 hours taking the total number of cases to 26.
+Of the 26 cases, 25 are Queenstown residents.
 One was a visitor from Auckland.

 The Immunisation Advisory Centre has provided up to date information about measles immunity and the MMR vaccine on their website: https://www.immune.org.nz/hot-topic/measles-overseas-and-new-zealand